Make an Appointment: [email protected] | (859) 760-6743

 Anxiety looks a little bit different for everyone.
 But, there are some common symptoms that many people experience.
 If you have anxiety, you may:

-To be honest, everyone experiences anxiety at times.
-In fact, some anxiety is a good thing.
+Everyone experiences anxiety at times.
+Some anxiety is a good thing.
 Anxiety can help us stay alert and aware of our surroundings.
 It can also motivate us to take action.

-But, when these symptoms of anxiety start to interfere with our life, that’s when it becomes a problem.
+But, when these symptoms of anxiety start to interfere with our lives, that's when it becomes a problem.
 You may have been so excited to get into a great university like Xavier or the University of Cincinnati.
-But, now that you’re in school you are so anxious that you find yourself missing class or failing tests.
-You have a job that you used to love but now you live in constant fear of “getting in trouble” and it’s impacting your performance.
-Or you find yourself turning down an invitation to a Cincinnati Reds game because you’re worried you’ll have a panic attack if you’re in a crowd.
+But, now that you're in school, you are so anxious that you miss class or fail tests.
+You have a job you used to love, but now you live in constant fear of "getting in trouble," impacting your performance.
+Or you find yourself turning down an invitation to a Cincinnati Reds game because you're worried you'll have a panic attack if you're in a crowd.

 Any of these situations – and so many more – can be helped with anxiety treatment.